 Men aged 18 - 25 are required to register with the Selective Service System.
 This requirement covers men residing in the United States who are U.S. citizens or noncitizens, except that a man who is in the U.S. as a lawful nonimmigrant isn't required to register as long as he maintains that status.
-Students who are required to register with the Selective Service must do so to be eligible for Federal Student Aid funds, but parents who want to borrow a PLUS loan aren't required to have registered.
+Selective Services no longer affects your federal financial aid eligibility.
+Parents who want to borrow a PLUS loan aren't required to have registered.